SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/form/index.md

 Please not that we do **NOT** recommend to disable "Submit" buttons in forms since this breaks our default form validation behavior where validation is automatically triggered for each form element used inside the form and error messages are displayed correspondingly.
 Keep the button enabled instead for an improved user experience.
 Even if the user tries to submit the form before its valid, the submit ist not triggered and all invalid form elements are highlighted with proper error messages.
 ::

+Using reset buttons is not recommended.
+Please refer to the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/input/reset#try_it) for further information.

 ## Examples

 In the following examples, we are using our [grid system](/introduction/foundation/breakpoints-and-grid) to easily apply responsive layouts.